An outstanding illustrator portfolio makes all the difference between you getting hired.

 The world of illustration is crowded market.
 Hundreds and thousands of illustrators are competing against you.
 For this reason, you need to make sure yours is the best.
 Your portfolio gets you noticed in a world full of other illustrators screaming for attention.

-Using my first hand knowledge I’m sharing tips and tricks to help you create an outstanding illustrator portfolio.
-Enticing clients to work with you, a portfolio which you would be proud to share, whilst maintaining a clear and direct style.
+Using my first hand knowledge, within this blog post I’m sharing tips and tricks to help you create an outstanding illustrator portfolio.
+This will entice clients to work with you, help you create an illustrator portfolio which you would be proud to share, whilst maintaining a clear and direct style.

 You’re going to discover tips on how to improve your offline and online illustrator portfolio, and learn how to create a portfolio which attracts even the hardest critic!
+I’ll also be sharing some illustrator portfolio examples for you to learn and be inspired by.
 I believe it’s paramount to becoming an illustrator, so sit back, and let’s get started.

 What Does A Perfect Illustrator Portfolio Look Like?

-The perfect illustrator portfolio showcases your skills as an illustrator.
-Your quality of work, your exceptional experience / clients to your illustration style has to blow clients away, feeling like they just HAVE to hire you.
+The perfect illustrator portfolio shows off your skills as an illustrator.
+It gives potential clients a clear sense of your style of work, your experience and how you can help them.
+This perfect portfolio has impact and blows clients away – feeling like they just HAVE to hire you.

 With this in mind, here’s my tips to help you nail these points, and create a portfolio which is out of this world.